stewyb314/trc/docs/design.md

                          commnd
 ```
 # <a name="cgroups"></a>Cgroups
 Cgroups provide a mechanism for limiting a process' resources.
-For this project, only memory, CPU and disk IO will be considered.
+For this project, only memory, CPU and disk IO will be considered and will use cgroups V2.

+The hardcoded limits per command for the project will be: max memory 1GB, max CPU 10% and max block IO 1 MB/s.

+Since all of the processes will use the same limits, the mounts in `/cgroups` will be setup when the agent starts and removed on exit.

 For simplicity the limits will be hardcoded into this project, but will be applied to each command individually.
 Cgroups require the PID of the command be added to a file before the resource restrictions can be applied.
 This creates a race condition between the time the command started (which generates the PID) and the PID is added to the file.
 For this time, the command runs unrestricted.

 Fortunetly all child PIDs of process are subject to the same resource restrictions as the parent PID.
 This project takes advantage of this by using a smaller wrapper script to ensure the command is properly placed in the cgroup prior to execution:

 `wrapper.sh <pid_file> <command> <args>`